MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Method

 We use PartField~\citep{liu2025partfield} for semantic segmentation at inference time (see Fig.~\ref{fig:infer}), which embeds semantic structure and produces well-aligned boundaries, often guided by curvature flow to enhance realism and make future edits easier.

-\paragraph{Sorting patches.} Then, we will generate the whole mesh in a part-by-part manner, which requires us to determine a generation order.
-Thus, the patch generation is carried out in breadth-first search (BFS) order, beginning from the spatially lowest patch and then proceeding to adjacent patches.
-Sequential generation with the autoregressive model ultimately yields the final mesh assembly.
+\paragraph{Sorting patches.} Then, we will generate the whole mesh in a part-by-part manner, which requires us to determine a generation order. \XR{Given a pre-segmented shape, two patches are considered adjacent when they share at least one pair of neighboring triangles assigned to different segments.} Thus, the patch generation is carried out in breadth-first search (BFS) order, beginning from the spatially lowest patch and then proceeding to adjacent patches. \XR{When the current patch has multiple neighbors, the one with the lowest coordinates is selected first to ensure a consistent and unique ordering.
+This strategy guarantees that each subsequent patch connects to at least one previously generated patch (except in the case of new connected components), enabling the propagation of critical boundary information to maintain structural symmetry and smoothness.} Sequential generation with the autoregressive model ultimately yields the final mesh assembly.
 Fig.~\ref{fig:voro} shows a 2D illustration with eight patches, where the black line demonstrates the mesh surface.
 Then, for each patch, we adopt the following structure to generate the triangle meshes.